echoedinvoker/python/day13/123-desc-prob/memo.md

 ![Alt codes whith problem & questions](pic/02.jpg)

-- Try to describe the flow of the program and your own assumptions.
+- Try to describe the flow of the program and find out your own assumptions.

 ### _Test assumptions_